 The ability to be flexible helps considerably when you are travelling, or indeed dealing with people who are on the move and frequently revising their plans.

-If you are uncomfortable about the volunteer conditions, then it is up to you to try and resolve these issues together or back out and say no.
+If you are uncomfortable about the volunteer conditions, then it is up to you to try and resolve these issues together or back out and say no. We do recommend that Workawayers have a back-up plan in place just in case the exchange does not work out as expected.

 Any arrangement you make is entirely between you and the host.
 Workaway just posts the listings and facilitates initial contact between the Workawayer and the host (Please review our terms and conditions).